Find Affordable College Courses

 381 Yearly Graduations

 University of Nevada - Reno is the 2nd most popular school in the nation for students seeking a bachelor's degree in health and wellness.
-Each year, around 20,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,923 per year, while in-state graduate students, on average, pay $5,625 per year.
-For the 2020-2021 academic year, 381 bachelor's degrees were handed out to health and wellness majors at UNR.
-About 73% of this group were women, and 51% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,876 per year, while in-state graduate students, on average, pay $5,792 per year.
+During the most recent year for which we have data, 381 people received their bachelor's degree in health and wellness from UNR.
+About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #3